 As with any job interview or recruitment-related test, the best way you can improve your performance is to prepare in advance.

 Here are some top tips that will help you pass the PwC game based assessment:

-PwC will account for your disability in the assessment of your Career Unlocked performance, but they can only do this if they know about it.
+PwC will account for your disability in the assessment of your PwC game based assessment's performance, but they can only do this if they know about it.

-If you feel that your disability may affect your test performance, tell PwC as soon as possible.
+If you feel that your disability may affect your PwC career unlocked performance, tell PwC as soon as possible.

-It may be tempting to take the Career Unlocked test on your computer, but due to the delay often experienced this can be to your detriment.
+It may be tempting to take the PwC game based assessment on your computer, but due to the delay often experienced, this can be to your detriment.

 The delay will make it seem like your reaction times are slower than they actually are.

-The Career Unlocked app also does not run well on older mobile device so make sure you use an up-to-date mobile phone or tablet.
+The PwC Career Unlocked app also does not run well on older mobile devices so make sure you use an up-to-date mobile phone or tablet.

 This may mean that you have to borrow one from a friend or family member.

-Give yourself the highest chance possible of completing the Career Unlocked test well by setting up a distraction-free zone.
+Give yourself the highest chance possible of completing the PwC game based assessment well by setting up a distraction-free zone.